-ALCI provides academic support to students whose first language is not English and who are interested in further developing their English skills.
-ISSO serves the needs of international students, researchers, and faculty through immigration advising and document processing.
+- The American Language and Culture Institute (ALCI) provides academic support to students whose first language is not English and who are interested in further developing their English skills. - The International Students and Scholars Office (ISSO) serves the needs of international students, researchers, and faculty through immigration advising and document processing. - International Programs works with institutes around the world to establish and maintain partnerships and collaborations - The Study Abroad and Away Office supports inbound and outbound exchange students during the program selection process; throughout their time as an exchange student; and upon their return to Clark.